A Trace in the Sand

 Right.
 So I imagined that when I said "female Don Quixote," you immediately went "autobiographical, huh?" because you know, you've seen me tilt at windmills.
 But no. Don Quixote and Totoro figure large for me as emblematic of the imagination.
-So at the foot of my monitor, I have a little Totoro Sara made out of marzipan, my "earth's scream" pebble, a crinoid, a peace pin Sara made me, and um TMI, one of Ryan's baby teeth.
+So at the foot of my monitor, I have a little Totoro Sara made out of marzipan, my "earth's scream" pebble, a crinoid, a peace pin Sara made me.
 Imagination, the present, the past, a vision, and standing in for fairies to realize dreams.
 You see, imagination is foremost among these, for it enables us to see, to explore and interpret, to make connections, to make the possible so.

 And yes.
 That's architecturally significant. ;-) (What?
 Stories.
 Metaphors.
 The creative process.
 And minimalism.
 Ha.
 Gotcha. ;-) Humor too.;-) Oh yeah.
 And rationalization, connecting the dots, finding patterns, naming and classifying, meaning-making, fallibility, ...
 I could go on and on. ;-)

 [Aka a serendipitous collection of the droppings nostalgia clings to.
 A debt of sorts?
-What you think?
-I'd really keep Ryan's baby tooth on purpose? 'fraid so.
+What you think? 'fraid so.
 Imagination is a wicked tool.
 It constructs and destructs. ]